Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 View of Goldsmith Square, Sibiu, Romania

 The simple triangular square hosts a café, a hotel and local residences.
-Both the café and the benches in the square are an ideal place to rest your feet and soak in the allure of Sibiu.
+Both the café and the benches are an ideal place to rest your feet and soak in the allure.

 Pro Tip: Strada Targului, the lane that leads north from Goldsmith’s Square – is one of the most picturesque streets in Sibiu!